Bruteforceman/dynamic-progamming-book/README.md

 bibtex main
 ```

-after that, just run `xelatex main` once (or twice if you add new references).
+after that, just run `xelatex main` once (or twice if you've add new references).

 ### Syntax
 See [this](https://www.overleaf.com/learn/latex/Bibliography_management_with_bibtex#The_bibliography_file).
 Append entry in `bibliography.bib`.
 Cite using `\cite{label}`.